gkjohnson/threejs-sandbox/custom-mipmap-generation/README.md

 [Demo Here](https://gkjohnson.github.io/threejs-sandbox/custom-mipmap-generation/)

 **TODO**
 - Validate performance specifically when copying data to the back buffer on generation.
+It would be best to just copy instead of rerunning the mip map code again.

 # Use